-In this section we introduce the quasi-bosonic transformation that we use in our analysis.
-As already mentioned, this unitary operator is similar to the one used in \cite[Section 2.1, Section 4]{Gia1}.
+In this section, we introduce the first quasi-bosonic transformation that will be used throughout our analysis.
+As already mentioned, this unitary operator is closely related to the one introduced in \cite[Sections 2.1 and 4]{Gia1}.

-To start we introduce the quasi-bosonic creation/annihilation operators through which we can describe the low energy excitations around the Fermi ball.
-These operators are defined through pairs of fermionic creation (resp. annihilation) operators one of which has momentum inside the Fermi ball and the other outside.
-More precisely,
+We begin by defining the quasi-bosonic creation and annihilation operators, which provide an effective description of the low-energy excitations around the Fermi ball.
+These operators are constructed from pairs of fermionic creation and annihilation operators, with one particle carrying momentum inside the Fermi ball and the other outside.
+More precisely, we define

 with $\hat{u}_\sigma,\hat{v}_\sigma$ being the Fourier coefficients of the kernels introduced in \eqref{eq: def u,v}: